 • April 15, 2025: Research and Google Workspace access made Claude more useful for connected knowledge work instead of isolated chat sessions.

 • April 9, 2025: The Max plan gave heavy users a more realistic way to use Claude as an everyday work tool, not just a capped assistant.
+If that is the tier you are evaluating, see our Claude Max pricing breakdown.

 • February 24, 2025: Claude 3.7 Sonnet introduced hybrid reasoning and brought Claude Code into the picture as a serious developer workflow move.